-Workforce and Economic Development
+Economic and Workforce Development

-2024-2025 District Office Administrative Unit Review for: Workforce and Economic Development a) In one paragraph or with bullet points, summarize the key points learned in this evaluation. [list the highlights of the document]
+a) In one paragraph or with bullet points, summarize the key points learned in this evaluation. [list the highlights of the document]

 Workforce and economic development continues to experience increased emphasis and expectations related to advancing state, regional, and local economies.
 Kern Community College District (KCCD), in concert with the California Community Colleges (CCC), have increased their commitment to creating more and better CTE outcomes through advancements in P-16 pathway development, the California Community Colleges Strong Workforce Program (SWP), Carl D Perkins Vocational Education Act (VTEA), policy and procedure administration, CTE program planning and assessment, critical partnership development, internal and external professional development, leadership of the Adult Education Consortium, and the inclusion of contract education to non-credit programs as an on-ramp approach to postsecondary education.